 How to optimize Amazon product photography?

-Knowing the three paths to creating Amazon product photography, you should be able to choose one that best fits the purpose you have chosen.
+Knowing image requirements and the three paths to creating Amazon product photography, you should be able to choose one that best fits the purpose you have chosen.
 The clue of your choice will consist in adjusting the time, quality, difficulty and price factors to the needs of your business.

 Orchestrating the product photography on your own will certainly require a lot of your personal time or incline you to employ a mobile phone and lightbox solution.
-Much time and cost will have to be spent in post-production for ensuring the white RGB(255,255,255) background and high image quality.
+Much time and cost will have to be spent in post-production for ensuring you get white background images of RGB(255,255,255) and high image quality.

-For a small business at the beginning of the journey these limitations might not seem as important while set against the low price and the relatively high speed of the process.
+For a small business at the beginning of the journey these limitations might not seem as important while set against affordable prices and the relatively high speed of the process.
 As you grow, together with the number of products and required shots, you will certainly have to face the low scalability issues and most probably consider the traditional photo studio, or the in-house photo automation.

 A traditional photo-studio, if the process is fully outsourced, will leave you with more time at the cost of third-person dependency.
 As you will not be able to operate a full traditional studio without months of careful practice and learning photography, choosing a good contractor will be absolutely key.